Seventy-first session of the United Nations General Assembly

-The Seventy-first Session of the United Nations General Assembly opened on 13 September 2016.
-The President of the United Nations General Assembly is from the Asia-Pacific Group.
+The seventy-first session of the United Nations General Assembly opened on 13 September 2016.
+The president of the United Nations General Assembly is from the Asia-Pacific Group.

 Organisation for the session

 Fijian Ambassador Peter Thomson was chosen over Cypriot Andreas Mavroyiannis to preside over the assembly in a year that includes the election of a new secretary-general of the United Nations.
 Fiji's Foreign Minister Ratu Inoke Kubuabola that the country sought a platform to achieve sustainable development that would be called the Triennial UN Conferences on Oceans and Seas.

-As is tradition during each session of the General Assembly, Secretary-General Ban Ki-moon will draw lots to see which member state would take the helm at the first seat in the General Assembly Chamber, with the other member states following according to the English translation of their name, the same order would be followed in the six main committees.
+As is tradition during each session of the General Assembly, Secretary-General Ban Ki-moon drew lots to see which member state would take the helm at the first seat in the General Assembly Chamber, with the other member states following according to the English translation of their name, the same order would be followed in the six main committees.